mozilla-releng/relengdocs/procedures/release-duty/desktop/staging-release.rst

 just ensure you are using the staging instance (https://shipit.staging.mozilla-releng.net).

-One caveat here is the list of partials that needs to be filled-in.
-:warning: The partials need to exist in Ship It dev, Balrog stage, as well as the _production_ archive.mozilla.org server.
-There's a `helper script in the braindump repository <https://hg.mozilla.org/build/braindump/file/tip/releases-related/just-give-me-partials.sh>` that will help you find previous releases that meet this criteria.
+Unless you are specifically testing something to do with updates, it is recommended that you disable partials when submitting the release -- it is very, very tricky to get them working in staging, and is best avoided.
+If you *do* need partials, you must choose a version or versions that exist in Ship It dev, Balrog stage, as well as the *production* archive.mozilla.org server.
+There's a `helper script in the braindump repository <https://hg.mozilla.org/build/braindump/file/tip/releases-related/just-give-me-partials.sh>`__ that will help you find previous releases that meet this criteria (but it appears to not fully work these days...).

-Once the staging releases are being triggered, it's highly recommended that at least a comment is being dropped to Sheriffs team (e.g. ``Aryx``) to let them know these are happening in order to: \* avoid stepping on each others toes as they may run staging releases as well \* make sure we're up-to-date to recent patches that they may be aware of
+Once the staging releases are being triggered, it's highly recommended that at least a comment is being dropped to Sheriffs team (e.g. ``Aryx``) to let them know these are happening in order to:

+- avoid stepping on each others toes as they may run staging releases as well
+- make sure we're up-to-date to recent patches that they may be aware of

 :warning:
    Allow yourself enough time to wait for these staging releases